Coastal Night Walk & Stargazing - Robin Hood's Bay

 Meanwhile you'll hear the rhythmical sound of waves on the shore, smell salty sea air and feel the breeze against your skin.
 It's refreshing, rejuvenating and massively up-lifting.

-This is because your primary sense - sight - takes a back seat while all your other senses become alive.
-Weave in a secret formula along the way, and your ability to feel awe increases.
-An emotion now considered more important than happiness.
+This is because walking at night is a wonderful mood booster.
+Watch how your primary sense takes a back seat while all your other senses come alive.
+Weave in a secret, mindful formula along the way, and your ability to feel awe increases.

 Further information - PLEASE READ BEFORE BOOKING